RIFLE: Imputation and Robust Inference from Low Order Marginals

-\textbf{Proof of Theorem}~\bref{thm: Nesterov_Convergence} Algorithm~\ref{alg: Min_Max_Regression_Nesterov} applies the projected Nesterov acceleration method on the concave function $g$.
-As it is proved in \citep{nesterov1983method}, the rate of convergence of this method conforms to the lower bound of first order oracles for the general convex minimization (concave maximization) problems, which is ${\cal O}(\sqrt{\frac{LD^2}{\epsilon}})$.
-The Lipschitz constant $L$ appeared in the iteration complexity bound is computed by Lemma~\ref{lemma: Lipschitz constant}.
+\textbf{Proof of Theorem}~\ref{thm: Nesterov_Convergence} Algorithm~\ref{alg: Min_Max_Regression_Nesterov} applies the projected Nesterov acceleration method on the concave function $g$.
+As proved in~\citet{nesterov1983method}, the rate of convergence of this method conforms to the lower bound of first-order oracles for the general convex minimization (concave maximization) problems, which is ${\cal O}(\sqrt{\frac{LD^2}{\epsilon}})$.
+We compute the Lipschitz constant $L$ that appeared in the iteration complexity bound by Lemma~\ref{lemma: Lipschitz constant}.